THE NORTHERN DISTRICTS VET TEAM

 She found the love of animals very early and decided to follow her passion and become a veterinary nurse.
 She has over 3 years experience working as a nurse in South Africa where she studied her nursing at University of Pretoria.

-Shannon and her partner decided to emigrate to Australia over 2 years ago.
+Shannon decided to emigrate to Australia over 2 years ago.
 We are now lucky to have her here at Northern Districts Vets as part of our family and has definitely put a spark to the place.

 Since being at NDV she has been unable to resist and has acquired 2 kitties name Tony and Daphne who she now can't live without.

 Jasmine is a bright, passionate and dedicated nurse who initially started volunteering with us back in 2018 whilst completing her Certificate II in Animal Studies.
 Jasmine joined our team and is now currently studying her Certificate IV in Veterinary Nursing.

 Before pursuing her dream to become a Vet Nurse, Jasmine hit the dirt roads and travelled around Australia.
 Coming across never-ending Australian Wildlife on her travels, her passion for wildlife grew.

 Jasmine has little Lexi, the Portuguese Podengo and Bailey the ginger cat.
 Bailey was one of Lisa's Squinty's Hope Foundation kittens that Jasmine rehomed back in 2010.